 TerraNova 3, Third Edition Complete Battery provides detailed diagnostic information.
 This series of assessments generates precise norm-referenced achievement scores, a full complement of criterion-referenced objective mastery scores, and performance-level information.

-Mrs. Emily Buday, Elementary & Middle School Counselor
+Mrs. Jolene Wheatley, Elementary & Middle School Counselor

 The goal of the K-8 School Counseling Program is to focus on teaching students preventative skills through regular classroom guidance lessons.
 These lessons seek to integrate Christian principles and Biblical truths.
 Our program looks to cultivate spiritual growth and empower students to cope with school, family and social issues while enhancing academic performance.

 In High School, the School Counseling Program is passionate about helping students identify their God-given gifts and abilities and equipping students for success at the postsecondary level.
-Academic, emotional, and social development is cultivated during the High School years through classroom guidance lessons, small groups, and individual counseling.
+Academic, emotional and social development during the High School years is important to us, as well as focusing on college and career readiness for each student.

-I look forward to partnering with your family throughout your student’s High School career!
+I am so excited to partner with your family throughout your student’s High School career!